Prayer Time in Calgary, Canada

 Available Facilities In Mosque

-Five Daily Prayers, Jummah on Fridays, Quran Classes for Children and Adults, Community Events, Ramadan iftar, Eid Celebrations
+Five Daily Prayers, Jummah on Fridays, Quran Classes for Children and Adults, community events, Ramadan iftar, Eid Celebrations

 Ar Rahma Mussallah Calgary